sourcegraph/handbook/content/departments/cloud/index.md

 Yes.
 Learn more about [custom domain support](./technical-docs/custom_domain.md).

+### FAQ: Does Cloud support SSBC and precise code navigation?

+Yes.
+All Cloud instances have executors enabled by default (varies concurrency limit depends on the deal size).

+Key facts:

+- [SSBC](https://docs.sourcegraph.com/batch_changes/explanations/server_side) is enabled by default
+- [Auto-indexing](https://docs.sourcegraph.com/code_navigation/explanations/auto_indexing) are enabled on all repos by default so customer can benefit from [precise code navigation](https://docs.sourcegraph.com/code_navigation/explanations/precise_code_navigation).
+However, this relies on [inference](https://docs.sourcegraph.com/code_navigation/explanations/auto_indexing_inference) to work on the customer repo.
+For unsupported repo or repo that uses private registry (e.g., private NPM), the customer will have to work with Support or #ask-code-intel to figure out the custom auto-indexing configuration.

 ### FAQ: What are Cloud plans for observability - can I see data from customer instances in Honeycomb / Grafana Cloud / X?

 Cloud instances provisioned for customers provide the same monitoring data / tooling as all other Sourcegraph instances (Grafana/Prometheus for metrics, Jaeger for traces).